Nordic Indo-Germanic People: Justification of territorial claims

 According to Hermann Wirth, the motifs depicted inside the Gavrinis tumulus are close to original Indo-Germanic representations.

-In the 1930s, Nazi researchers conducted archaeological investigations not only in Brittany but also organized research expeditions from universities in the Palatinate, Baden, and Württemberg to identify Germanic sites in Alsace and Moselle.
-These efforts, grounded in the methods of Gustaf Kossinna—creator of settlement archaeology—supported the Pan-Germanist claims to Western territories.
-The research focused on Germanic settlements west of the Rhine, continuing the work of earlier scholars like Franz Steinbach in the 1920s and Franz Petri in the 1930s.
+In the 1930s, Nazi researchers not only carried out research in Brittany, but also organized research trips from the universities of the Palatinate, Baden and Württemberg to identify Germanic sites in Alsace and Moselle.
+German research, based on the methods of Kossina, creator of settlement archaeology, supported the Pangermanist claims to the west, building on the investigations into Germanic settlement west of the Rhine, notably those of Franz Steinbach in the 1920s and Franz Petri in the 1930s.